 What time do I need to meet the tour guide?

 Please meet 20 minutes before the start of the tour at the designated meeting point.
-The meeting point will be just after the welcome desk behind the screen.
+The meeting point will be just after the welcome desk.
 This allows enough time to put on life jackets and get ready for the tour.